alexlds/Stratton/README.md

 	console.log(result);
 });
 ```
-result will contain 'true' or 'an error description'.
+Result will contain 'true' or 'an error description'.